AndreiGabriel1/AngleLab-Explore/docs/Decision-log-phase1.md

 - No “smartness” or decision rules in the domain.

 Rationale:
-- predictable behavior
+- Predictable behavior
-- reusable across consumers
+- Reusable across consumers
-- easy to test mentally
+- Easy to reason about (and to validate with small tests)

 ### Decision: validate raw input outside the domain
 - `parseAngle` is the only place that converts raw input into a typed `Angle`.